dblock/code.dblock.org/_posts/2012/2012-01-30-grape-api-mounted-on-rack-w-static-pages.markdown

 Static content goes to a new _public_ folder, for example _public/index.html_.

-Our application will need to boot with all these gems, we’ll do it Rails-style by starting with a _config/boot.rb_ file.
+Our application will need to boot with all these gems, we'll do it Rails-style by starting with a _config/boot.rb_ file.
 It brings in Bundler.

 {% highlight ruby %}
 require 'rubygems'